tevaughan/modgraph/README.md

 ## From Doodles to Computer-Programs

 Over the decades that have elapsed since I was a young man, I have revisited the idea of the map of squares under a modulus.
 At first, as a passtime, I drew graphs by hand and tried to see how to elicit maximal symmetry in two dimensions on paper.
-After a while, I wrote some software to generate the graphs in an abstract way.
+After a while, I wrote some software to generate the graphs in an automated way.
 This was a great help because the computations required to find the graphs for a large modulus are tedious.
-But I still had to draw the graphs iteratively by hand and manually to search for the most symmetric rendering on paper.
+Yet I still had to draw the graphs iteratively by hand and manually to search for the most symmetric rendering on paper.

 Eventually I realized that, to automate the process, I should make a physical model in which every node repels every other node by a force that varies as the inverse of the square of the distance between nodes.
-Then certain pairs of nodes would be attracted by a spring-force that varies linearly with the distance between nodes.
-Thus I could find the minimum-energy configuration numerically!
+In order to keep the system from flying apart because of universal repulsion between every node and every other node, and in order to establish spatial relationships, each of which mirrored a numerical relationship, for each of certain pairs of nodes I established an attraction by a spring-force that increases linearly with the distance between the nodes in the pair.
+After doing this, I could find the minimum-energy configuration numerically!

 One problem with this approach is that, in two dimensions, the nodes are not sufficiently free to move.
 One can find a configuration that *locally*